Wall Street Week Ahead: Lower rates could boost housing stocks, but risks remain

 Last month, PulteGroup Inc (PHM.N) forecast full-year home sales and gross margins below analyst expectations and cited rising land costs, while in June Lennar Corp (LEN.N) forecast current-quarter earnings below Wall Street estimates and noted uncertainty triggered by the U.S.-China trade war as a negative.

 Multiples for some of the homebuilder stocks have jumped this year, but many remain below long-term averages.
-The S&P 500 homebuilding index .SLRCHOME, which includes PulteGroup, D.R.
+The S&P 500 homebuilding index .SPLRCHOME, which includes PulteGroup, D.R.
 Horton (DHI.N) and Lennar, is trading at about 9.5 times forward earnings, up from about 7 at the start of the year but well below a long-term average of 14.6, based on Refinitiv’s data.

-(GRAPHIC - S&P 500 homebuilders rebounding but still relatively cheap: here.jpg)
+GRAPHIC - S&P 500 homebuilders rebounding but still relatively cheap

 Wedbush analysts in a research note on Thursday said that builders have been reducing square footages as mortgage rates have declined, which has addressed affordability issues.
 The firm has a bullish bias on homebuilder shares, with a “buy” rating on several, including William Lyon Homes (WLH.N).